French success story in the luxury world. The incredible story of the Louis Vuitton trunk maker:

 1885 Georges to counter the English on travel objects, and aspiring to international influence, opens his first store in London at 289 Oxford Street.

 1888 Georges tries to put an end to the copy of the striped canvas, and draws a new checkered pattern "Louis Vuitton, registered trademark" The luggage of the house thus becomes the first manufactured objects which present the mark on the outside.

-1880 relocation of the store from Oxford street to 454 Strand London
+1880 move of the store from Oxford street to 454 Strand London

-1889 Georges invents the mythical lock with throats , inviolable, and the key of which can open the same series of trunks.
+1889 Georges invents the mythical lock with tumblers , inviolable, the key of which can open the same series of trunks.

 1896 Imitations of the Vuitton Trianon, Striped Canvas and Checkered Canvas continued.